MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 |KANSAS|Public|PROTECTION|446.11|2|
 |KANSAS|Public|MEADE STATE PARK|371.1|3|

-## Get the most recent events per state with additional information
+## Get the most recent events per state with extra information

 The following query demonstrates how to retrieve the two most recent events for each US state along with relevant event details.
 Notice the use of `max(1)` within certain columns, identified by `Ignore*`, which aids in propagating data through the query without imposing any selection logic.